By Perry Willis

 Hundreds of millions of lives might have been saved, and untold poverty and misery might have been avoided, if only the U.S. had not intervened in World War One.
 Alas, the harm caused by that intervention does not end there.
-In my next article, I’ll examine how U.S. politicians helped give birth to Nazi Germany.
+In my next two articles, I’ll examine how U.S. politicians helped foster the rise of radical Islam and give birth to Nazi Germany.

 Please remember the key points I am trying to demonstrate with these articles…